modolabs/Kurogo-Mobile-Web/docs/mobiweb-modules/calendar.rst

 Data Sources / Configuration
 ----------------------------

-fThe MIT Events Calendar is queried via a SOAP API.
+The MIT Events Calendar is queried via a SOAP API.
 Documentation for the SOAP interface is at http://events.mit.edu/help/soap/index.html.
 The WSDL file specifying the SOAP interface is available at http://events.mit.edu/MITEventsFull.wsdl